MariusMez/AppleCronPrank/README.md

   Check that the US keyboard is selected

-  Open Terminal and plug-in the USB
+  Plug-in the Teensy

   Close the "New keyboard detected" window.

-  Wait for the Trinket to type the code

-  Close the Terminal
+  Press the button

   Move away